OSSII/OXOOL/wasm/README.no-container.md

 <!---
-NOTE: This file describes how to build Collabora Online as WASM without using the Allotropia container.
+NOTE: This file describes how to build OxOffice Online as WASM without using the Allotropia container.
 -->

-# Collabora Online as WASM (COWASM)
+# OxOffice Online as WASM (COWASM)

-Before building Collabora Online as WASM you need to build three
+Before building OxOffice Online as WASM you need to build three
 dependencies: LibreOffice core, Poco, and zstd.

 The toolchain used is Emscripten.
 Versions 2.0.31 and 3.1.30 are known